Inch by Inch...

 It's amazing what can be accomplished by doing just a little every day, day after day.
 You've probably heard the old saying that says, "Inch by inch anything's a cinch—but yard by yard it's miles too hard."

 When I first wanted to write a book, it seemed like an overwhelming task.
-However, a friend suggested I considered writing just one page at a time.
+However, a friend suggested I consider writing just one page at a time.
 "I can handle that," I said to myself … and that's what I did 205 times.

 Not many people are going to plant five acres of daffodils and not everybody is going to write a book.
 However, the important thing is to invest your life in a worthwhile cause that will achieve at least three things: (1) it will have eternal value, (2) it will benefit others, and (3) it will give you a deep sense of satisfaction in that you will not have lived in vain but have achieved something worthwhile with your life.
 It doesn't have to be profound or earth shattering—just significant.
 And that you can start today … one "bulb," one "page," one kind word of encouragement, one act of kindness at a time … every day for the rest of your life.